 The Golden Mountain Doodle is one of the newest and hottest fads in the “double doodle” and designer dog industry.
 The Golden Mountain Doodle is a mix of three popular dog breeds: the Golden Retriever, Bernese Mountain Dog, and Poodle.
-It’s famous for its typical tri-color coat consisting of various forms of browns, whites, and blacks.
+It’s famous for its typical tri-color coat consisting of various hues of browns, whites, and blacks.
 In addition, the Golden Mountain Doodle often contains the coveted hypoallergenic and nonshedding features that come from the Poodle.
 This breed is typically bred by taking a Bernedoodle and cross-breeding with a Goldendoodle.
 In short, the Golden Mountain Doodle is intelligent, friendly, and loyal with a fun-loving attitude.

 The Golden Retriever

 The Bernese Mountain Dog

 The Bernese Mountain Dog is a larger dog breed that is considered an easy-going and accommodating family dog.
 With his thick dark coat, he is mildly active and enjoys colder temperatures with his thick coat.
-The Bernese Mountain Dogs are very mild-mannered, and some even consider them too bashful and easy-going.
+The Bernese Mountain Dogs are very mild-mannered, and some even consider them to be too bashful and easy-going.
 Most Bernese Mountain Dogs are sociable and peaceful with other animals and humans.

-The Poodle brings three very important characteristics to the Bernese Mountain Doodle: extreme intelligence, hypoallergenic fur, and a nonshedding coat.
+The Poodle brings three very important characteristics to the Bernese Mountain Doodle: extreme intelligence, hypoallergenic hair, and a nonshedding coat.
 Poodle dog breeds are extremely trainable which makes commands, tricks, and potty training look easy compared to other dog types.
 In addition, they are active dogs and get along with smaller children.
 The most important feature that contributes to the Bernese Mountain Doodle is the hypoallergenic fur and nonshedding coat.
 You’ll receive fewer allergic reactions and won’t have to spend all weekend picking up and vacuuming fur.